weiqi-grace-li/ds231-assignment-3/README.md

 ### Task 2.1 — Game Setup [10 Points]

 Before the game loop begins, the function loads `words.txt` into a list of words, `word_list`.
-Continue set up the game as follows:
+Continue setting up the game as follows:

 1. Select a random word using `choose_word()` and display its scrambled version using `scramble_word()`.
 2. Print a welcome message and inform the user how many attempts they have.